CosmWasm/cosmwasm/MIGRATING.md

   If you were using cosmwasm-std's `ibc3` feature, you can remove it, as it is the default now.
 Depending on your usage, you might have to enable the `stargate` feature instead, since it was previously implied by `ibc3`.
+Also remove any uses of the `backtraces` feature.
+You can use a `RUST_BACKTRACE=1` env variable for this now.

 - `ContractInfoResponse::new` now takes all fields of the response as
   parameters: